 - Even on the first-class cabins of Rocket, sometimes air-conditioning might be broken.
 We will try to move you in a cabin with working air-conditioning if available.
 If that is not possible, Nijhoom Tours will not have any responsibility regarding this, as this boat is not owned by us.

 - There is no shower on the Rocket paddle steamers.

 - First class train tickets depending on availability.
 Sometimes they mysteriously disappear even before coming to the counter.
 We will try our best to get first-class for you.
 But if that is not possible, second class tickets will be provided, which is without air-conditioning.
 Killing the guide or blaming Nijhoom Tours taking all of your money and not providing first-class tickets will not resolve the issue.

 - In case of traveling on the 2nd class of train, you’ll have a reserved seat.

-- The train from Bogra to Dhaka is an old train with limited first class seats.
+- The train from Bogra to Dhaka is an old train with limited first-class seats.
 It will almost always be without air-conditioning.
 But it will be safer to return to Dhaka on the train even on 2nd class.
-Also you’ll be able to escape tremendous traffic on that road.
+Also, you’ll be able to escape tremendous traffic on that road.
 But if you prefer air-conditioning, you can take the car.

-- While traveling from Khulna to Rajshahi on train, it will be very early for your hotel to provide breakfast that morning.
-We’ll buy breakfast for you on the train, which is a package of slices of bread and jam, a peace of fried chicken, couple of pieces of cutlet, a bottle of water, and tea.
+- While traveling from Khulna to Rajshahi on the train, it will be very early for your hotel to provide breakfast that morning.
+We’ll buy breakfast for you on the train, which is a package of slices of bread and jam, a piece of fried chicken, couple of pieces of cutlet, a bottle of water, and tea.

 - It is common for the trains in Bangladesh to be 01-02 hours late.
 But no matter when they arrive, our drivers will always be waiting for you at the station to take you to your hotel.